 4. Applying to Every Job at the Same Company

 Some applicants apply for multiple roles, hoping something works out.
-This can backfire.
+Applying for multiple unrelated roles at the same company can signal a lack of career focus, which may result in recruiter disqualification.
 A recruiter may see you as confused about your career path and reject all your applications.

 7. Unclear Career Goals